Imitators

 When we make a mark in sand, it will last only a few days before being blown or washed away.
 Carve a mark on a tree and it may last decades, and if we chisel a mark on a rock it could last centuries.
 In time, however, when the marked object is defaced or destroyed, so too is any evidence of what we did.

 Many of us want to leave our mark on the world, be it in business, arts, sports or the military.
-Even though some are extremely successful and leave behind a giant mark, when the world eventually ends so will all evidence of the things done upon it.
-If we invest time and effort marking temporal things, when they are destroyed, so too is that investment.
+Even though some are extremely successful and leave behind a giant mark, when the earth eventually ends so will all evidence of the worldly things done upon it.
+(1 John 2:17) Sadly, if we invest our time and effort marking temporal things, when those things are destroyed so too is that investment.

 Back to Top ------------------------------------------------------------------------------------------------ |

 As two convicts were being escorted to trial, one turned to the other and pleaded: ‘I’m a good bloke!
-I’ve helped so many people!
-I’m a respectable citizen!
-Ya gotta believe me!’
+I’ve done good things!
+Ya gotta believe me – I’m respectable!’

 The fellow convict replied: ‘Why you telling me?
 Even if I believe you’re the “Humanitarian of the Year”, it ain’t gonna help one bit with the judge.’

 Why do we feel compelled to justify our spiritual lives to fellow believers?
 When we die, we give an account to God alone.
-Most Christians know this, yet still vainly justify their actions to peers in an attempt to be respectable.
+Most Christians know this, yet many go to great lengths justifying themselves to peers in an attempt to be thought respectable.

 The truth is people will think what they want – no matter what we do or say.
 Just because people think the worst of us, doesn’t mean God does.
 Alternatively, just because we have convinced many people we’re saints – doesn’t mean God agrees.
 Being right with people isn’t the same as being right with God.
-We are all sinners, God judges us on the basis of the Cross, grace and His perfect works, not on our relative righteousness.
+We are all sinners, God judges us on the basis of the Cross and what He has done on our behalf, not on our meagre good-works or how many people think we are saintly.
 (Isaiah 64:6)

 Back to Top ------------------------------------------------------------------------------------------------ |

-When a person is strong, healthy and full of vitality he seldom gives a passing thought to hospitals.
-Hospitals tend to be filled with people in need.
+When people are strong, healthy and full of vitality, they seldom give a passing thought to hospitals.
+Hospitals tend to be occupied by people in need.

 Some of life’s most unappealing people are Christians.
-When I say unappealing, this is based on how the world judges appealing: rich, powerful, physically attractive and socially witty.
-Many who attend church are weak, frail, needy people - often lonely social outcasts with many personality hang-ups.
-The truth is few church attendees would be ideal adverts to swell the ranks of Christendom.
+Such a description is based on how the world judges appealing: rich, powerful, physically attractive and socially witty.
+Many who attend church are weak, frail and needy.
+They are often lonely people with many personality hang-ups.
+The truth is few churchgoers would be ideal advertisements to swell the ranks of Christendom.

-So where are the outgoing, successful men and the glamorous women whose mere presence could draw a crowd to fill gaps in the pews?
+So where are the charismatic, successful men and the glamorous women whose mere presence could draw a crowd to fill gaps in the pews?
 The Bible states: Not many mighty are called!
 (Mark 2:17).
-Just as healthy people don’t check into a hospital - powerful, self reliant people see no need to depend on God.
-Their ‘earthly’ blessings such as riches, fame, attractiveness or personality are often the greatest stumbling block to seeking God and salvation.
+Just as healthy people don’t check into a hospital – powerful, self-reliant people see no need to depend on God.
+Their ‘earthly’ blessings such as riches, fame, good looks or personality are often the greatest stumbling block to seeking God and their salvation.

 Back to Top ------------------------------------------------------------------------------------------------ |